MadGoatHaz/nebula-ausp/PROJECT_NEBULA_GUIDE.md

 -   **[✓]** Add a "Top 3 Scores" panel to the main UI, fetching data from a mock JSON file.
 -   **[✓]** Implement advanced visual shaders for particles (motion blur, shimmer).
 -   **[✓]** Add more post-processing effects (film grain, vignette) with GUI controls.
--   **[~]** Implement a back-end service to handle score submission and retrieval.
-(Next Step)
+-   **[✓]** Implement a back-end service to handle score submission and retrieval.
 -   **[ ]** Add celestial events (e.g., a star being consumed by the black hole).

 ## Key Learnings & Technical Resolutions

-1.  **GitHub Pages and `SharedArrayBuffer`:** A major finding was that GitHub Pages does **not** serve the necessary `COOP` and `COEP` headers required to enable `SharedArrayBuffer`.
-This was the root cause of the simulation failing to render on the live site.
+1.  **GitHub Pages and Web Workers:** The most significant recent challenge was ensuring the `physics.worker.js` file was correctly bundled and loaded on the live GitHub Pages deployment.
-    -   **Resolution:** The entire application was refactored to remove the dependency on `SharedArrayBuffer`.
-The physics worker now creates and `postMessage`s a *copy* of the particle data array buffer on each tick.
-This has a performance cost but is necessary for compatibility with the hosting environment.
+    *   **Resolution:** After several failed workarounds, the solution was to use the standard ES module syntax for web workers: `new Worker(new URL('./path/to/worker.js', import.meta.url))`.
+This delegates the entire bundling and path resolution process to Vite, which handles it correctly for both `npm run dev` and `npm run build`.
+Manual pathing or using the `/public` directory should be avoided as it can lead to hard-to-debug inconsistencies between environments.

 2.  **Vite Multi-Page Builds:** Vite's default configuration only builds a single `index.html`.
     -   **Resolution:** The `vite.config.js` was modified to include multiple entry points under `build.rollupOptions.input`, allowing Vite to correctly build both `index.html` and `leaderboard.html`.